Chart Color Schemes

 Harkness has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects that may affect the region.
-Notable projects include Hopkins Road Level Crossing Removal in Truganina, Harkness Memorial Park, Western Freeway Upgrade from Melton to Caroline Springs, and Little Creek Estate.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 23 projects likely impacting the area.
+Notable ones are Hopkins Road Level Crossing Removal in Truganina, Harkness Memorial Park, Western Freeway Upgrade from Melton to Caroline Springs, and Little Creek Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.